On a class of complete non-compact gradient Yamabe solitons: Introduction and results

 where $r(x)$ is the distance function from a fixed point $p\in M^n$ and $\gamma:[0,r(x)]\to M^n$ is a unit speed minimal geodesic joining $p$ to $x$. \begin{enumerate} \item[(1)] If the gradient Yamabe soliton is steady or shrinking, then $R\geq0$.

 \item[(2)] If the gradient Yamabe soliton is expanding, then $R\geq\lambda$. \end{enumerate} \end{theorem}

 \begin{remark} From Section \ref{example} below, we see that if $(M,g,f)$ are Einstein solitons with non-negative constant curavture, or Gaussian Yamabe solitons, Theorem \ref{bound} obviously holds.
-If $(M,g,f)$ is 2-dimensional steady cigar Yamabe soliton, then we compute that $Rc=\frac{2}{1+\rho^2}g$ and condition \eqref{qulvcon} is satisfied.
-Hence $R=\frac{4}{1+\rho^2}>0$. \end{remark}
+If $(M,g,f)$ is 2-dimensional steady cigar Yamabe soliton, we can compute that $Rc=\frac{2}{1+r^2}g$ and hence \eqref{qulvcon} holds and $R=\frac{4}{1+r^2}>0$. \end{remark}

-\begin{remark} Since curvature assumptions of Theorem \ref{bound} exclude Einstein solitons with negative constant curvature, our assumptions seem not to be natural.
-Can one remove the assumptions of our theorem? \end{remark}
+\begin{remark} Since the curvature assumption in Theorem \ref{bound} obviously exclude Einstein solitons with negative constant curvature.
+Can one remove or weaken the assumption of the theorem? \end{remark}

 \begin{remark} Recently L. Ma and V. Miquel have also proved similar scalar curvature estimates under different curvature assumptions (Theorems 1 and 2 in \cite{[Ma-Vi]}). \end{remark}